 Coping and support

-Coping with severe forms of IgA nephropathy can be challenging.
+Coping with severe forms of IgA nephropathy can be a challenge.
 But you don't have to do it alone.
-If you have questions or need guidance, talk with a member of your health care team.
+If you have questions or you need guidance, talk with a member of your health care team.

 Preparing for your appointment

 You're likely to start by seeing your primary doctor.
 But you might be referred to a doctor who is trained to treat kidney disorders, called a nephrologist.
 Here are some tips to get ready for your appointment.

 What you can do

 Ask your doctor's office if you need to fast for a blood test or follow any other restrictions.

 Make a list of:

 - Your symptoms and when they began.
 Include any symptoms that don't seem related to the reason for your appointment.

 - All medicines you take.
 Include medicines you buy without a prescription, vitamins, herbs or other supplements.
 Note how much medicine you take, called the dose.

 - Questions to ask your doctor.
 This way you can make the most of your time together.